ksuess/transmogrify.wordpress/README.txt

 portal_type
   Value of the ``type`` setting for blog posts. ``plone.Comment`` for comments.
+_orig_url
+  The URL of the original blog post.
 _path
   Path of the new item, based on the ``path`` setting and the Wordpress post_name.
   For comments, path of the item to which the comment should be added.